Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed an issue which caused gathering workers to lose their resource unit assignment when loading a saved game.

+* Terrain
+- The grass transition graphics have been updated.
+- Added new grass decoration tiles.

 -----------------------------------------------------------------------
 - 5.2.0
 -----------------------------------------------------------------------